 - Not for you if you expect carpets as standard

-The winner of the best budget caravan this year has a versatile layout that can work both for a couple and for a family with two children, thanks to a side dinette that converts into bunks, but it’s still only 5.54m long overall.
+The winner of the best budget caravan last year has a versatile layout that can work both for a couple and for a family with two children, thanks to a side dinette that converts into bunks, but it’s still only 5.54m long overall.

 For the 2025 season, Erwin Hymer UK has completely redesigned the Xplore range to appeal to a more adventurous, possibly younger customer.
 That explains the minimalist styling, with pale wood locker doors, grey upholstery and scatter cushions that mimic the topographical design on the outside.
 Perhaps the biggest change is that carpets are now only an option.
 You might not miss them with these easy-to-clean floor tiles.
 All in all, this is a popular model revamped for a modern age.